geoph9/micropython-scripts/README.md

 By initializing a `Caster` instance we are connecting to the network and the chromecast.
 Then, the only thing left to do is loop for eternity and wait for button requests.

+### Chromecast: No Middleman

+The above implementation depends fully on `go-chromecast`.
+That means that an http server has to be ran in another device.
+This is an overhead since you need a device always on and also each request you make is doing 2 hops instead of 1 (request to http-server -> request to chromecast).

+In order to avoid this, I copied the code from the [`CastVolumeKnob`](https://github.com/WebmasterTD/CastVolumeKnob) repository.
+In the [`cast-no-middleman`](/cast-no-middleman) directory, you can find an adjusted implementation which communicates directly with the chromecast.
+I have made some tweaks to the code in order to make it more suitable for my case.